FlawlessNa/Legends/README.md

 - [ ] Implement all simple actions that can come up as wrappers around botting.controller

 ### Other
+- [ ] Kill switches that either:
+    - Stops program
+    - Return to lounge, then stops program
+    - Exit client, then stops program
 - [ ] Complete implementation of discord parser + unit tests
 - [ ] Implement unit tests - use mocking such that test can run without the game environment
 - [ ] Add logging everywhere -> use level 0 to disable thru a CONSTANT for each relevant script